OpenNebula/docs/source/deployment/vmware_infrastructure_setup/vcenter_driver.rst

     :width: 50%
     :align: center

 A vCenter template name is only unique inside a folder, so you may have two templates with the same name in different folders inside a datacenter.
-For that reason OpenNebula will generate a name that prevents collisions.
-That name contains the template name, the cluster where it’s used, the vcenter instance name and the datacenter where it lives and a 12 character hash that prevents the collision.
-That name can be changed to a more human-friendly name once the template has been imported.
+If OpenNebula detects a collision it will add a string (based on a SHA1 hash operation on the VM Template characteristics) to the name to prevent name duplication in OpenNebula.
+The VM Template name in OpenNebula can be changed once it has been imported.
 The following screenshot shows an example:

 .. image:: /images/vcenter_template_import_step6.png
     :width: 50%